retgits/flogo-components/README.md

 * [gzip](activity/gzip): Read and write gzip format compressed files
 * [ifttt webhook](activity/iftttwebhook): Send webhook requests to IFTTT
 * [null](activity/null): An activity that does nothing (useful for branching out right after the trigger)
+* [pubnubpublisher](activity/pubnubpublisher): An activity that publishes messages to PubNub
 * [queryparser](acitivity/queryparser): Parse a query string into name/value pairs
 * [randomnumber](activity/randomnumber): Generate a random unique number between the min and max value
 * [randomstring](activity/randomstring): Generate a random string consisting with the length you specify